mysociety/fixmystreet/running/admin_manual.md

   </dt>
   <dd>
     <p>
-      FixMyStreet constructs the list of <a
-      href="/glossary/#category">categories</a> of report (for example,
-      "Pothole" or "Graffiti") based on what services the body (or bodies) *in that <a href="/glossary/#area" class="glossary">area</a>* provide.
-See
+      FixMyStreet constructs the list of <a href="/glossary/#category" class="glossary">categories</a> of report (for example, "Pothole" or "Graffiti") based on what services the body (or bodies) <em>in that <a href="/glossary/#area" class="glossary">area</a></em> provide.
+See <a
-      <a href="/running/bodies_and_contacts/">Managing bodies and contacts</a>
+      href="/running/bodies_and_contacts/">Managing bodies and contacts</a> to
-      to see how this works.
+      see how this works.
     </p>
     <p>
-      This has two important consequences: it means the list of categories may be different depending on *where* the user is reporting the problem, and it means that sometimes the category the user wants is not available.
+      This has two important consequences: it means the list of categories may be different depending on <em>where</em> the user is reporting the problem, and it means that sometimes the category the user wants is not available.
     </p>
     <p>
-      When you add categories for the bodies in your FixMyStreet installation, you should consider adding an "Other" category -- provided, of course, that the body you are associating it with will respond to such requests.[m]
+      When you add categories for the bodies in your FixMyStreet installation, you should consider adding an "Other" category -- provided, of course, that the body has a general email address for such requests to go to.
     </p>
     <p>
-      Be careful, though, because if multiple bodies at the same location offer a category called "Other", FixMyStreet -- correctly -- will send such reports to all of them.[n]
+      Be careful, though, because if multiple bodies at the same location offer a category called "Other", FixMyStreet -- correctly -- will send such reports to all of them.
     </p>
     <p>
       To understand more about about this, see <a